 The Drover's Dream

 A.L.
-Lloyd sang The Drover's Dream in 1956 on his Riverside album Australian Bush Songs; he was accompanied by Al Jeffery on banjo.
+Lloyd sang The Drover's Dream in 1956 on his Riverside album Australian Bush Songs.
+He was accompanied by Al Jeffery on banjo.
 This track was included in 2008 on Fellside's A.L.
 Lloyd anthology Ten Thousand Miles Away.
-Lloyd commented in the original album's sleeve notes:
+Lloyd noted on the original album:

 The original words of this favourite bit of bush whimsy were probably made by a man of education, rather than a son of the common people; if so, his culture had not soured his nature and accordingly the folk took his little fantasy to their hearts.
 Nowadays, the song exists in many versions, of which the present one is among the more innocent.
 The tune may be recognised as a variant of the American Civil War marching song, Tramp, Tramp, Tramp.

 Lloyd recorded The Drover's Dream a second time for his album First Person.
 Here he was accompanied by Alf Edwards on concertina and Dave Swarbrick playing fiddle; this was reissued in 1994 on the Australian CD The Old Bush Songs.
-Lloyd commented in the album's sleeve notes:
+Lloyd noted:

 Some Australian bush songs are as rough as a chaff-bag.
 Not so this bemused wool-gathering piece of whimsy that has drifted sleepily all over the Australian continent from the south of Victoria up to Darwin.
 Old Bill Harney, a walking repository of Australian folklore, used to tell of a young drover who fell asleep on his night-watch.
 When he woke up, the sheep were gone and his mates were saddled up ready to search for them.
 The boss drover leaned over him with a kindly smile and said, “Don't bother to get up, son, your cheque's in your boot!”
 The song requires no glossary, though it's worth mentioning that the maniacal bird called the kookaburra or laughing jackass is the bitter enemy of small reptiles such as the frilled lizard.